nixzoom/nix/README.md

 (4)ddos.sh
 ==========
 This script is using for preventing the Deniel of Service Attack using IPtables.
 We can prevent the DDOS using a threshold level of connection

+(5)os-ctl-backup.sh
+This script is for backing up the Openstack Controller DB (MySQL) and /etc files.
+It will be saved with Current Data in /var/backup folder.